Daring-Crypto-Ventures/DCV-policy/Terms of Service/hodl-totals/EN-Terms-of-Service.md

 ## Contact Information

-For further information or support regarding the HODL Totals terms of service, you are encouraged to contact the owners at tos@daringcryptoventures.com.
+For further information regarding the HODL Totals terms of service, you are encouraged to contact DCV at [tos@daringcryptoventures.com](mailto:tos@daringcryptoventures.com).

 ## Miscellaneous